AI and your first job

 What the data says (2026)

 Real scores from our index.
 Higher = more exposed.
-Click a role for its task-by-task breakdown and safer adjacent paths.
+Click a role for its task-by-task breakdown and honestly labeled adjacent career paths.

 Where do you stand - and what's the move?